In many parts of the United States, the general public refers to all bees, wasps, yellow jacket, and hornets simply as “bees.”

 While not to the same extent as bees, wasps, yellow jackets, and hornets are pollinators.
 This group also provides ecological services such as predation and parasitism of other pest insects and bugs.

 See, I told you that everything that flies around with a yellow and black appearance, and a stinger, is not necessarily a bee.
-Now you, and my wonderful customer, know the difference.
-And, as G.I.
-Joe used to say, “knowing is half the battle.”
+Now you know the difference.

 Notwithstanding this extremely informative article, professional help may be necessary to identify and treat your stinging insect problem.
-Let us take care of the stingers so you can enjoy your yard in peace!
+Let proof. pest control take care of the stingers so you can enjoy your yard in peace!